 Ethos, Pathos, Logos: What Are They and How to Use Them

 You may have heard the terms ethos, pathos and logos at some point in your life, but what do they mean, exactly?
 All three are techniques of rhetoric, meant to persuade others toward a particular point of view.
-You’ll often see them being used in political speeches, commercials, and even movies and literature.
+You’ll often see them being used in political speeches, commercials, content marketing perhaps, and even movies and literature.

 Each technique uses a different approach to appeal to the audience and solidify the argument, whether you’re establishing: the character of the speaker (ethos), the emotional state of the listener (pathos), or the argument itself (logos).